gbti-network/nextjs-google-drive-directory/README.md

 ### Privacy Policy

 This app does not collect or send back any information related to Google Drive or Google User accounts.
-All data required to access the Google Drive API, such as Oauth access and refresh tokens, are stored in your browser's local storage.
+All data required to access the Google Drive API, such as Oauth access and refresh tokens, are stored in the browser's local storage.

 ### Special Credits

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Installation / Getting Started
+## INSTALLATION

 First, download the contents of this repository into your local environment for testing and run the following inside the terminal